-We are delighted to welcome both Tom Kitching and Rowan Rheingans to Halsway to lead an immersive study weekend aimed at experienced fiddle players who wish to expand on their skills and deepen their personal style.
+Two amazing fiddle players, Tom Kitching and Ben Paley are coming to Halsway to lead an immersive study weekend aimed at experienced fiddle players who wish to expand on their skills and deepen their personal style.
+Rowan Rheingans is no longer able to come along to this weekend so we are delighted that Ben has agreed to join this years’ team.
 Together you’ll learn new repertoire together, exploring ways to further develop tone, technique, musicality and style.

 Who’s it For?

 This intensive weekend is aimed at more experienced fiddlers who want a challenge, to deepen their understanding and go further upon their musical journey.
 Participants should come with an open mind, a willingness to try new things, a supportive outlook and a willingness to work alone or in small groups.
 Tuition will be by ear, though written notation will be available to take away.

 Fiddle players from musical backgrounds other than folk who would like to explore traditional music are very welcome.

 “There are dozens of folk violinists, but few with the attack, passion, and ingenuity of Tom Kitching.
 The most beautiful instrumental playing of the year.” – The Sunday Express